apiture/openapi-down-convert/README.md

   -h, --help                             display help for command
 ```

-The verbose mode logs the changes to standard error output stream.
+The verbose mode logs all changes to standard error output stream.

+The tool returns a 0 status code upon success or a non-zero status code
+if it finds constructs that cannot be down-converted, such as
+using `contentMediaType: application/octet-stream` with a `format`
+other than `binary`, or if a schema has `contentEncoding: base64`
+and has an existing `format` that is not already `base64`.

 The tool only supports local file-based documents, not URLs.
 Download such files to convert: